 Amazon Book Reviews

-PLANET STAN has 50 wonderful reviews so far on Amazon, and I love each and every one of them!
+PLANET STAN has over 50 wonderful reviews on Amazon, and I love each and every one of them!

 Leaving a review is one of the best things you can do to help spread the word about a book you love.
 Also, whenever you post a nice review, a fairy is born (probably).